SatbirTanda/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 !!!

 ### 4. App Type (optional)
 The app type is used by car manufacturers to decide how to categorize your app.
-Each car manufacturer has different categorization system.
+Each car manufacturer has a different categorization system.
 For example, if you set your app type as media, your app will also show up in the audio tab as well as the apps tab of Ford’s SYNC3 head unit.
 The app type options are: default, communication, media (i.e. music/podcasts/radio), messaging, navigation, projection, information, and social.

 !!!
 NOTE
 Navigation and projection apps usually require special permissions and use video streaming to project a UI.